Chancellor Merkel’s CDU party to elect new leader in April

 BERLIN (AP) — German Chancellor Angela Merkel’s Christian Democratic Union will elect a new leader at the end of April, party officials said Monday.

-Current party chief Annegret Kramp-Karrenbauer had been Merkel’s preferred heir-apparent, but announced earlier this month that she would step down and not seek to become the next chancellor in 2021 elections.
+Current party chief Annegret Kramp-Karrenbauer had been Merkel’s preferred heir-apparent, but announced earlier this month that she would step down and not seek to become the next chancellor in the 2021 election.

 The decision came after a series of poor showings in state elections, and a failure by Kramp-Karrenbauer, who is also Germany’s defense minister, to establish her authority over the party.

-That trend continued on Sunday with state elections in Hamburg, where the CDU saw its support drop by 4.7 percentage points to 11.2% overall, putting the party behind the surging Greens and the Social Democrats.
+That trend continued Sunday with the state election in Hamburg, where the CDU saw its support drop by 4.7 percentage points to 11.2% overall, putting the party behind the surging Greens and the Social Democrats.

 It was, according to Kramp-Karrenbauer, a “bitter evening.”